A categorical action of the shifted $q=0$ affine algebra

 \section{Introduction}

-The derived categories of coherent sheaves on algebraic varieties is a important invariant of the algebraic varieties.
-In recent years, categorification becomes popular in many areas, e.g. algebraic geometry, representation theory.
-The derived categories of coherent sheaves provide a good resource to construct categorifications, for example \cite{CK}.
-The purpose of this article is to study categorical actions on the bounded derived categories of coherent sheaves on Grassmannians and partial flag varieties.
+The (bounded) derived category of coherent sheaves on an algebraic variety plays a central role in modern algebraic geometry and related areas.
+The purpose of this article is to study categorical actions of a certain algebra (which will be called the shifted $q=0$ affine algebra) on the derived categories of coherent sheaves on Grassmannians and $n$-step partial flag varieties.

-\subsection{Categorical $\cg$ action}
+\subsection{Categorical $\SL_{2}$ action}